ToldNotSoldIT/ToldNotSoldIT.github.io/README.md

-# ToldNotSoldIT.github.io
+Welcome to Told Not Sold IT!

-This is my site.
-This is a test.
+This site is a learning resource.